 I mixed in a glitter tulle and realized later that there was only 10 yards on the spool vs 20 yards on the spool of the regular kind.
 I used 2 rolls of glitter tulle and most of a roll of non-glitter tulle for Tim’s tutu.
 If you don’t plan to mix in ribbons, you’d need a bit more.

 A Note on Glitter: I love how the glitter tulle looks in the end, but be warned that the glitter does not stay on the tulle.
-Perfect for running, maybe not so perfect for a child’s dress up costume in the house unless you want glitter EVERYWHERE.
+Perfect for running at an outdoor race, maybe not so perfect for a child’s dress up costume in the house unless you want glitter EVERYWHERE.

 2-3 spools of ribbon: